aws-samples/amazon-bedrock-samples/agents-for-bedrock/use-case-examples/text-2-sql-agent-cdk-enhanced/Readme.md

   - Use the Data Science 3.0 kernel in SageMaker Studio

 ## Installation
-Clone the repository to your local machine or AWS environment:
+Clone the repository to your local machine or AWS environment, set up a virtual environment and activate it and install the AWS CDK and required Python packages using below code:

 ```bash
 git clone https://github.com/aws-samples/amazon-bedrock-samples.git